Ashton Youboty

-Ashton Youboty (born July 7, 1984) is a Liberian American football coach and former cornerback who is the current cornerbacks coach at Purdue.
-He played college football at Ohio State for coach Jim Tressel from 2003 to 2006 and played in the National Football League (NFL) for 6 season from 2006 to 2011.
-He forwent his senior season and was drafted by the Buffalo Bills in the third round (70 overall) of the 2006 NFL Draft.
-After five seasons with the Buffalo Bills (2006–2010), he played for the Jacksonville Jaguars in 2011.
+Ashton Youboty (born 7 July 1984) is a Liberian coach of American football and former cornerback.
+He played college football for the Ohio State Buckeyes for coach Jim Tressel from 2003 to 2006 and played in the National Football League (NFL) for six seasons from 2006 to 2011.
+He forwent his senior season and was selected by the Buffalo Bills in the third round (70 overall) of the 2006 NFL draft.
+After five seasons with the Bills (2006–2010), he played for the Jacksonville Jaguars in 2011.

-Early years
+Early life

-Youboty was born in Monrovia, Liberia, the oldest of four children for Jeannet Waylee Youboty.
+Youboty was born in Monrovia, Liberia, the oldest of four children for Jeannet Waylee.
 After a civil war broke out in his native country, his family settled in Philadelphia, Pennsylvania, where he attended Girard College, a college-prep boarding school for single-parent kids and low-income families.
 Girard did not have a football team due to lack of insurance, so Youboty eventually joined the Wynnefield Hawks Football Club under the guidance of coach Wayne King.

 Youboty and his family eventually relocated to Houston, Texas.
 He attended Klein High School, where he returned to graduate with the class of 2003 after participating as an early winter enrollee at the Ohio State University.
 As a freshman, he played football, basketball, and ran track.
 By the end of his freshman football season, he was moved up to the varsity football team, where he played cornerback, safety, wide receiver, and returned kicks.
 As a three-year starter, he competed against many of Houston's most talented football players including Woodlands High School's Danny Amendola.
 His first college-football scholarship offer came from Nick Saban during the latter's tenure at Louisiana State University but Youboty eventually signed to play for Jim Tressel at the Ohio State University.

 College career

-He passed up his senior year of eligibility at Ohio State University to enter the 2006 NFL Draft.
+He passed up his senior year of eligibility at Ohio State University to enter the 2006 NFL draft.

 Professional career

 Buffalo Bills

-Youboty was drafted in the third round (70th overall) of the 2006 NFL Draft by the Buffalo Bills, joining Donte Whitner as the second Ohio State Buckeyes football player selected by the Bills in the draft.
+Youboty was drafted in the third round (70th overall) of the 2006 NFL draft by the Buffalo Bills, joining Donte Whitner as the second Ohio State Buckeyes football player selected by the Bills in the draft.
 He played with the Bills for the first five seasons of his career from 2006 to 2010.
 Youboty's best season in the NFL was 2007 when he appeared in eleven games for the Bills and was credited with 23 tackles (22 solo), a sack and an interception.

+Tampa Bay Buccaneers

+Youboty signed with the Tampa Bay Buccaneers on 15 August 2011.
+He was released on 29 August 2011.

 Jacksonville Jaguars

-The Jacksonville Jaguars signed Youboty on November 15, 2011.
-In his first game, he recovered a fumble and returned it for a touchdown against the Houston Texans on November 27, 2011.
-Youboty was placed on Injured Reserve on December 26, 2011 after injuring his ACL.
-Youboty was released on August 25, 2012.
+The Jacksonville Jaguars signed Youboty on 15 November 2011.
+In his first game, he recovered a fumble and returned it for a touchdown against the Houston Texans on 27 November 2011.
+Youboty was placed on Injured Reserve on 26 December 2011 after injuring his left hamstring.
+Youboty was released on 25 August 2012.